sheuno/Springback/README.md

 The two pieces of code are almost identifical except for the type of SpringbackControl instance.

 To embed the control into your own projects, you need only the files under the *Control* group/folder, and the control can be created programmatically or accessed like any other standard control in Interface Builder.
+Minimum deployment target is 9.0.

 # Objc